Ornamental Horticulture Certificate

 An introduction to the biology of plants and their ancestors.
 Topics include cell structure and function, cell chemistry, photosynthesis and cellular respiration.
 The tissues, roots, stems and leaves are studied covering such topics as conduction, absorption, translocation and reproduction.
 A phylogenetic comparison among plant groups and their ancestors is the underlying theme.
 Note: the laboratory course, BIO 192L is a part of your grade for this course.
 Attendance in the laboratory course is required.
 Corequisite(s): BIO 192L

-HOR 110 Horticulture I
+HOR 110 Horticulture I:Introduction to Plant Science

 HOR 111 Horticulture II-Growth and Development of Cultivated Plants